openstates/documentation/contributing/communication.rst

 **Personal email addresses of Open States developers**

-    Please refrain from contacting any of the developers directly outside of Slack, unless we ask you to do so.
+    Please respect our boundaries & refrain from contacting any of the developers directly, unless we ask you to do so.

 **Twitter (or any other social media)**

     We mainly use the `@openstates twitter account <https://twitter.com/openstates>`_ to make announcements, and don't have the resources to provide technical support or other feedback on Twitter.

-**The old Google Group**

-    Because of spam, every post to the group has to be moderated, which makes it a much slower and less effective way to get in touch.

-    We're considering deprecation of the group sometime in 2017.